graninas/Functional-Design-and-Architecture/README.md

 [PureScript Presto](https://github.com/graninas/purescript-presto)

 Another project I was working on with some other great India developers was about distributed persistable resumable workflows, in PureScript, Node.JS and RabbitMQ.
-This project is not published yet.
+This project is not published yet, but it also based on Free monad architecture.
+Moreover, persistency of workflows and ability to pause them at any time is achieved due to special interpreters utilizing a RecorderT transformer.